You may wonder if it’s possible to lose weight while not giving up snacks.

 Sun-dried tomatoes contain more lycopene than regular tomatoes (73).

-A 3.5 oz (100 grams) serving of sun-dried tomatoes packed in oil provides 170% of the RDI for vitamin C and contains a little more than 200 calories (75).
+A 3.5-ounce (100-gram) serving of sun-dried tomatoes packed in oil provides 170% of the DV for vitamin C and just over 200 calories.

 Cantaloupe is a nutritious, tasty fruit.

-Cantaloupe is also very high in vitamins A and C, and is a good source of potassium.
+Very high in vitamins A and C, cantaloupe is also a good source of potassium.

-Combining cantaloupe with prosciutto (dry-cured ham) creates a balanced snack with sweet and salty flavor for under 200 calories.
+Combining cantaloupe with prosciutto (dry-cured ham) creates a balanced, sweet-and-salty snack for under 200 calories.

-Directions: Cut 3.5 oz (100 grams) of cantaloupe into wedges.
+Try cutting 3.5 ounces (100 grams) of cantaloupe into wedges.
 Wrap each wedge with 1 slice of prosciutto.

-If you have any leftovers from healthy meals you ate the previous day, you can eat some of those leftovers as a snack.
+If you have leftovers from a nutritious lunch or dinner, you can eat them as a snack.

-Just make sure to always store your leftovers in the refrigerator to keep them from spoiling quickly.
+Just make sure to store your leftovers in the refrigerator to keep them from spoiling quickly.